-One in three companies has not yet dealt with the General Data Protection Regulation
+One of three companies has not yet dealt with the General Data Protection Regulation

 The large majority of companies in Germany might be facing millions in fines within a few months.
 On May 25, 2018, after a two-year transition period, the provisions of the EU General Data Protection Regulation (GDPR) must be implemented - but only a minority will be able to meet this deadline.